 I personally prefer to keep mine as is and use it to create layered desserts.
 This allows me the freedom to cater to assorted taste buds within a larger group, or to my sudden cravings for a particular flavor of ice cream.
 But feel free to let your personal preferences dictate what to do with your batch of homemade ice cream!

 Another perfect way to eat vanilla ice cream is as a topping on some of your favorite desserts!
-Having a batch of this homemade no churn vanilla bean ice cream on hand is perfect for so many desserts that I can't possibly name them all!
-Two of my favorites from the blog to eat this with are:
+Having a batch of this homemade no-churn vanilla bean ice cream on hand is perfect for so many desserts that I can't possibly name them all!
+Some of my favorites from the blog to eat this with are:

 Try this recipe today!
 It's so easy to make!
 Oh...and don't forget to rate it please!